Nico Young Project

-Nico Young has rapidly turned into a core asset, with cobalt-nickel resources becoming increasing valuable as a result of the forecast acceleration in demand due to electrification of the global economy.
+Jervois has rapidly developed Nico Young into a core asset, with cobalt-nickel resources becoming increasing valuable as demand of lithium-ion batteries for a range of products including electric vehicles (EVs) continues to grow.

-The company is planning an infill drilling program during 2018 to focus on upgrading resource to Indicated category under JORC, and on proving up shallow, higher grade cobalt zones that may be amenable to early mining.
-Currently open cobalt resource extensions will also be tested.
+Jervois has completed infill drilling at Nico Young in early 2018 aiming to upgrade a section of the resource to JORC Indicated category and proving up shallow, higher grade cobalt zones that may be amenable to early mining.